 Vasilis Chatzopoulos was a man of short stature.
 All smiling and jolly, like an illustration of a dwarf for children’s stories.
-But when he grabbed his lute, he was growing old unexpectedly.
+But when he grabbed his lute, he was becoming older unexpectedly.
 His voice was disproportionately strong for his body.
-I looked at him and couldn’t help wondering where such strength was crammed into.
+I was looking at him and couldn’t help but wonder how such strength was crammed into this body.

 I stumbled upon Iris Murdoch’s first book “Under the net” at the public library, without having a clue about the writer.
 The hero of the book is a man.
 Every now and then I kept taking a look at the ear of the book where Iris’ photo and bio were, just to make sure that the author was a woman.

-I could hardly believe that a woman could be such of a man, as if she was Tiresias who had gone through both sexes.
+I could hardly believe that a woman could be so manlike, as if she was Tiresias who had gone through both sexes.

 Dance, dance enjoy your springtime life